Techtonica/curriculum/javascript/javascript-7-oop.md

 1. `favoriteAuthor()` returns the author that the Borrower has borrowed the most books from
 2. `returnBook(bookId)` removes the book with the given ID from the Borrower's list of books

-### Check for Understanding

-- Explain your completed Book and Borrower code to a partner.

-### Challenge

-There are some more advanced concepts related to OOP you can learn.
-Find definition of following terms on your own:

-- Namespace
-- Hoisting
-- Arity or function.prototype.length
-- Anonymous
-- Closure
-- Currying
-- Pragma

 ### Supplemental Resources